 Speak with Respect

-Every person has dignity and deserves to be treated with respect, no matter how much you disagree with them.
-You should especially show respect to the people you spend so much of your time with.
+Co-workers have dignity and deserves to be treated with respect, no matter how much you disagree with them.
+You should especially show respect to the people with whom you spend so much of your time.

 Agree to Disagree

 If a respectful discussion is impossible, that’s okay.
 Agree to disagree and choose another topic to discuss.